 He said he's obviously what's in the news is accurate.

-And Heg Seth, you know, is an American patriot and fought in the Middle East and highly decorated and he doesn't like the MOLAs and they're warfighters and Trump wanted generals that like to go to war.
+And Heg Seth, you know, is an American patriot and fought the Middle East and highly decorated, and he does not like the Mullahs.

-So what Alex is trying to present is that the majority of the generals and the majority of the joint chiefs and all of them have cautioned Trump and he's not going to attack.
+So what Alex is trying to present is that the majority of the generals and the majority of the Joint Chiefs and all of them have cautioned Trump and he's not going to attack now.

 I mean, my eggs are in his basket.